serverdensity/puppet-serverdensity/README.md

 There are some optional parameters that can be used to configure other parts of the agent

 * `$use_fqdn` - This will cause the class to use the facter Fully Qualified Domain Name rather than the detected hostname.
 Useful in times where the sd-agent and puppet disagree on what the hostname should be.
-* `$server_name`
+* `$server_name` - String.
+The reported name of the server
 * `$server_group` - Sets the group for the server that is added
 * `$v1_plugin_directory` - The directory to install 3rd party legacy agent plugins to
 * `$log_level` - String.
 Logging level to use for agent.
 Defaults to INFO if not set.
-* `service_enabled` - Boolean.
+* `$service_enabled` - Boolean.
 Ensures the sd-agent service is enabled and running through the system service facility, default: true.
 Useful when using an alternative process manager, e.g supervisor

-### Known issues
+## Known issues

-## Restart the puppet master on module upgrade
+### Restart the puppet master on module upgrade

 If using Puppet in infrastructure mode a restart of the Puppet master is needed to clean up the facter and custom functions caches.